Classification of solutions to conformally invariant systems with mixed order and exponentially increasing or nonlocal nonlinearity: Abstract

 \section{Abstract}

-In this paper, under extremely mild assumption $u(x)=O(|x|^{K})$ at $\infty$ for some $K\geq 1$ arbitrarily large, we prove classification of solutions to the following conformally invariant system with mixed order and exponentially increasing nonlinearity in $\mathbb{R}^{2}$:
+In this paper, without any assumption on $v$ and under extremely mild assumption $u(x)=O(|x|^{K})$ at $\infty$ for some $K\gg1$ arbitrarily large, we prove classification of solutions to the following conformally invariant system with mixed order and exponentially increasing nonlinearity in $\mathbb{R}^{2}$: